cfpb/design-system/docs/pages/buttons.md

       - variation_is_deprecated: false
         variation_name: Button with icon
         variation_description: An icon should appear after the text it represents.
-The only exception is the back button, in which the icon should appear before the button’s text.
+The only exception is the back button, where the icon should appear before the button’s text.
 Each icon should be used exclusively and consistently for one action.
         variation_code_snippet: >-
           <div class="m-btn-group">